EMT/wildtime-api/app/config/activities.md

 Trees make the best climbing frames, if you know how to pick the right one.
 Go with a friend or parent, they can help you pick a good one and spot footholds.
 Choose one with sturdy branches you can reach from the ground.
 Check under the tree for things that can hurt you if you fall, and look out for slippery moss and rotten branches.
 Remember to keep three of your arms and legs on the tree at all times.
 Enjoy the view!

+Check out <a href="http://www.youtube.com/watch?v=TSTILvAlObg">this video for more tree climbing tips.</a>

-This is just one of the National Trusts 50 things to do before you are 11&frac34; you can find the rest on the 50 things website
+his is just one of the National Trusts 50 things to do before you are 11 ¾; you can find the rest on the <a href="http://www.nationaltrust.org.uk/50things">50 things website</a>

+Thanks to LIVESTRONG for this activity.

 ### Nature Mystery Bag